vojodotco/vozmob/html/sites/all/modules/contrib/README.txt

 tagadelic: ???

+themekey: Set the theme for CdH groups based on the url.

+themekey-properties: Set the theme for CdH groups based on the url.

 token: Replaces tokens in strings with values.
 For instance, used to insert username into registration sms.

-themekey: Set the theme for CdH groups based on the url.

-themekey-properties: Set the theme for CdH groups based on the url.
+transliteration: Replaces non-roman Unicode filenames with romanized versions.

 usermerge: Helps manage the confusion of multiple accounts created via web/phone/sms.